Biography

 "Everyone who loves the films of Fred Astaire, Judy Garland, and Gene Kelly wonders what happened to movie musicals after the 1960s.
 Roadshow! is an extensively researched and engagingly written account of the demise of musical film during those decades of tumultuous cultural upheaval." —Philip Furia, co-author of The Songs of Hollywood

-Order at Oxford University Press and Amazon
+Order at Oxford University Press, Amazon and Barnes & Noble

 Biography Elizabeth Taylor Roadshow!
 Joan Blondell Edmund Goulding Marie Dressler